Nutrition care plans provide communication for nutrition care between residents and members of the interdisciplinary

-In these situations — particularly those that pose a risk to the resident’s health or safety, such as the refusal of thickened liquids — the nutrition care plan should identify the care or service being declined, the risk associated with that choice, and efforts by the IDT to educate the resident and representative, if applicable.
+In these situations — particularly those that pose a risk to the resident’s health or safety, such as the refusal of thickened liquids — the nutrition care plan should identify the care or service being declined, the risk associated with that choice, and efforts made by the IDT to educate the resident and representative, if applicable.

 There are three ways or styles of writing nutrition care plans:

 - Resident planned: This style sounds like the resident wrote the care plan, e.g., due to my recent stroke, I have trouble swallowing safely and require a mechanically-altered diet.

 - Problem, etiology, and signs or symptoms (PES): This style uses a PES statement, e.g., swallowing difficulty related to cerebrovascular accident (CVA) requiring mechanically altered diet as evidenced by observation of coughing and hoarse voice with eating.

 - Resident stated: This style uses the term resident or their name, e.g., resident has dysphagia secondary to CVA and requires a mechanically altered diet for safe and efficient swallowing.

 The style you use will likely depend on which electronic health record (EHR) software your facility uses.

 In either case, always include the resident in the nutrition care planning process to ensure the care plan reflects their individual goals and wishes.

 Here are some examples of nutrition care plans using the three writing styles: